-Argentina offers the sophistication of Paris, the gourmet cuisine of Italy and the untamed wilderness of Alaska.
-The second largest country in South America, Argentina provides an abundance of wow-inspiring moments.
+Argentina offers the sophistication of Paris, the gourmet cuisine of Italy, and the untamed wilderness of Alaska.
+Ranked as the second-largest country in South America, Argentina provides an abundance of wow-inspiring moments.
 The beauty of its capital, Buenos Aires, strikes you from the moment you drive into this 19th century “Paris of South America”.
-The elegant architecture of its tree-shaded boulevards, the imposing monuments and sprawling parks set the tone for your Argentine Experience with Spiced Destinations.
+The elegant architecture of its tree-shaded boulevards, the imposing monuments, and sprawling parks set the tone for your Argentine Experience with Spiced Destinations.

 In 1816, the United Provinces of the Rio Plata declared their independence from Spain.
 After Bolivia, Paraguay, and Uruguay went their separate ways, the area that remained became Argentina.
 The country's population and culture were heavily shaped by immigrants from throughout Europe, but most particularly Italy and Spain, which provided the largest percentage of newcomers from 1860 to 1930.